 The price at the time of writing was $69.99.

-As the mouse itself measures 4.7″ (L) x 2.4″ (W) x 1.6″ (H) with a total added weigh of 5.6 ounces, we concluded that it is best for individuals with medium-sized hands.
-If you happen to have larger-sized hands, you can opt in for the larger Zowie EC2.
+As the mouse itself measures 4.7″ (L) x 2.4″ (W) x 1.6″ (H) with a total added weight of 5.6 ounces, we concluded that it is best for individuals with medium-sized hands.
+If you happen to have larger-sized hands, you can opt-in for the larger Zowie EC2.

 Whether your R6 playstyle requires you to palm-grip or claw-grip the mouse, rest assured that with the Zowie EC2, you will be at the peak of your performance regardless of how you grip the mouse.